 An email policy deals with how employees should use the businesses’ chosen electronic communication medium.
 This policy mainly covers email, social media and chat technologies.

-You must analyse the risk to identify what assets must be protected and their importance to the organisation.
+You must analyze the risk to identify what assets need protection and their importance to the organisation.
 Moreover, you must have a list of the security requirements for your organisation.

-2) What should be considered while drafting a security policy?
+2) What should you consider while drafting a security policy?

-An information security policy that is deemed acceptable in the UK must cover:
+An information security policy that deemed acceptable in the UK must cover:

-- The sensitivity and value of the assets that need to be protected
+- Firstly, The sensitivity and value of the assets that need to protected

-- The legal requirements, regulations and laws in your jurisdiction
+- Secondly, The legal requirements, regulations and laws in your jurisdiction

-- The practicalities in implementation, distribution and enforcement
+- Fourthly, The practicalities in implementation, distribution and enforcement

 3) How can an information security policy benefit an organisation in the UK?